o3de/o3de.org/content/docs/userguide/lmbr-exe.md

 ---
-description: ' Use lmbr.exe to modify your &ALYlong; project capabilities, create new projects, save active projects, and enable, disable, or create gems. '
+description: ' Use lmbr.exe to modify your Amazon Lumberyard project capabilities, create new projects, save active projects, and enable, disable, or create gems. '
 title: Managing Game Projects with Lmbr.exe
 ---